HyrumDickinson/solar-panel-protection-system/WRITEME.md

 ### 6-11-2021
 - [X] Hyrum Dickinson - `python-2-version` - fixed syntax errors and made slight changes to imports for the GUI code.
 It now runs very responsively in a correctly set up python environment (see python-2-version README).
 - [X] Hyrum Dickinson - `python-3-version` - made parallel changes as to python-2-version.
-However, the GUI continues to run extremely slow.
+However, when ran on python 3 instead of 2, the GUI continues to run extremely slow.